Key Takeaways

 These terms are closely related to your main products or services but might not be direct competitors.

-For example, related keywords like “team collaboration tools” or “task management apps” can be great for driving traffic if you sell project management software.
-These keywords often have lower competition while still attracting a relevant audience.
+For example, related keywords like "team collaboration tools" or "task management apps" can be great for driving traffic if you sell project management software.
+These keywords often have lower competition while still attracting a relevant audience, and they slot naturally into your SaaS customer journey mapping.

 6. Seasonal Keywords